rwpeterson/pulser/README.md

 out ______‾‾‾‾______‾‾‾‾‾‾‾‾__________________________‾‾‾‾______‾‾‾‾‾‾‾‾______
 ```

 We see that the delays from the trigger rise to subsequent output
 transitions are 1, 2, 3, and 4 cycles, and that it resets and runs a second
 time.
 Great!

-### `Trigger(count, block)`
+### `Trigger(block)`

-This is meant to trigger on slightly noisy, real-world signals.
-It does this by
-setting a number of high cycles needed to trigger.
-It will trigger on `count`
-consecutive high cycles, but will also tolerate occasional low cycles in a
-series.
-For example, if `count == 5`, it will trigger on `11111`, but also on
-`111011011`, where each `0` is made up for with an extra `1`.
-After triggering,
+This triggers on a rising edge of the input signal, holding the output trigger
-it will hold the output trigger high for `block` cycles.
+high for `block` cycles, during which it ignores the input.

 ### `PLL(freq_in, freq_out)`